 And I’m talking about the big things here.
 It doesn’t matter if a spouse is saying nice things or making promises, if they’re still refusing to end an affair (for example) even though you’ve done everything you can on your end, even though you’ve given the situation as much time and effort as you feel is fair and reasonable, then I would dare to say they aren’t invested in saving it.
 For the record, I’m speaking hypothetically here…this may not be what’s happening in your particular situation.

 Which leads me to an important point.
-One thing I try to do in my programs is to give an apathetic or an unfaithful partner the benefit of the doubt.
+One thing I try to do in my marriage-saving online programs is to give an apathetic or an unfaithful partner the benefit of the doubt.
 That is, to give them a chance to return to the marriage in a meaningful and mutually respectful way.
-That’s why my material contains the kinds of insights and strategies it does – I want readers and course-takers to have a wide pool of content to draw from to reconnect with their spouse.
+That’s why my material contains the kinds of insights and strategies it does – I want course-takers to have a wide pool of content to draw from to reconnect with their spouse.

-Remember also that my programs are not the only resources out there.
-If you’re at the point of leaving a marriage or the family home, and depending on your circumstances, you might at this juncture be needing to consult with a counselor or other advisor to help you cope or make a plan that will make the transition as easy as possible for everyone, or you may need to consult with a lawyer to understand the legal implications.
+Yet my programs are not the only resources out there, and if you’re at the point of leaving a marriage or the family home, you might at this juncture be needing to consult with a counselor or other advisor to help you cope or make a plan that will make the transition as easy as possible for everyone.
+You may need to consult with a lawyer to understand the legal implications.